Commentary

 That’s three steps.
 Let’s consider each.

 First, the end of debt creation is essential.
-Every time Congress authorizes more spending than is in the bank, the Treasury has to float debt to make it happen.
+Every time Congress authorizes spending more money than is in the bank, the Treasury has to float debt to make it happen.
 That is the statutory obligation.
 What that means is that Congress needs to pass a balanced budget, ideally right away.

-That comes down to the commission created by Elon Musk: the Department of Government Efficiency or DOGE.
+That comes down to the commission created by Elon Musk: the Department of Government Efficiency.
 It is not an official department.
 It works as an outside advisory team.
 That’s excellent.
-They will likely push for a “Twitter-style” solution of firing 4 in 5 government workers to reduce costs directly.
+It will likely push for a “Twitter-style” solution of firing four in five government workers to reduce costs directly.

 That’s a start but it is not enough.
-There also must be sweeping elimination of agencies, each of which can save tens of billions and possibly a trillion or more in total.
+There also must be sweeping elimination of agencies, each of which can save billions of dollars and possibly a trillion or more in total.
 That needs to happen immediately.
 It can happen through executive order or through legislation.
 One way or another, the spending in excess of revenue has to stop.

 Trump is not famous for being a budget cutter.
 He cared nothing for the topic in his first term.
 He was vulnerable after March 2020 to believing that multiple trillions could be spent without consequence to keep the economy floating during lockdowns.
 That was an error.
 He will never admit to it.

 This time, however, he has a strong reason to dramatically cut the federal budget.
-This much he can know for sure: every dime cut from the federal budget is likely to end the flow of money to people who are working to undermine his administration.
-In saying that, I’m in no way promoting the politics of revenge but rather drawing attention to political realities.
+This much he can know for sure: Every dime cut from the federal budget is likely to end the flow of money to people who are working to undermine his administration.
+In saying that, I’m in no way promoting the politics of revenge, but rather drawing attention to political realities.
 Balancing the budget has the side benefit of defunding the opposition.

 Second, if the Treasury stops the T-bill tsunami, the Fed will not be called upon to sponge up the excess with money creation.
-You can look at the charts over the last year and see how the Biden/Harris administration was spending and working with the Fed to promote more economic illusion going into the election.
+You can look at the charts over the past year and see how the Biden–Harris administration was spending and working with the Fed to promote more economic illusion going into the election.
 That was the whole point of the rate cuts.
 That really must come to an end.

 There is a danger that comes with taking away the punch bowl.
 It could mean a panic by the bond market and a push by the media to announce the Trump Recession.